9 February 2026 By Dr Paul Barrass

 • Applicable VAT calculations

 The invoice generation process creates a professional PDF for each customer.
-Each invoice includes a clear breakdown of charges, so your customers can see exactly what they’re paying for.
+Each invoice includes a clear breakdown of charges.

 Review a sample of invoices before moving on, particularly for any customers where you’ve made recent changes.